-ARTICLE 23- PROTECTION
+ARTICLE 23 - SAFE AND HEALTHY WORKING ENVIRONMENT

-- A. Teachers will immediately report all cases of assault suffered by them in connection with their employment to the Superintendent in writing, and also to the Retirement Board. - B. This report will be forwarded to the Committee which will comply with any reasonable request from the teacher for information in its possession relating to the incident of the persons involved. - C. The Committee agrees to follow conditions of Chapter 41, Section 100C in any process beyond the initial report as provided in Section A above. - D. The Committee will provide appropriate protective clothing to all teachers whose responsibilities involve the use of substances or procedures which might damage personal clothing as determined by the Superintendent and the teachers involved. - E. No teacher will suffer any loss of school-related financial compensation, including salary increments, or sick leave accumulation during any period of absence from work due to any injury suffered while in the performance of Danvers school-related duties, provided that said injury is the result of negligence on the part of the school system, assault, or other factor(s) beyond the teacher's control.
+- A. Teachers will immediately report all cases of assault, threats and abuse suffered by them in the course of and arising out of their employment to the Superintendent in writing.
+The Superintendent shall furnish the Association President with a copy of such report, redacted to withhold student personally identifiable information and any confidential personnel information with respect to non-unit members. - B. The Superintendent will comply with any reasonable request from the unit member or the Association for information in its possession relating to the incident of the person(s) involved. - C. The Administration shall have available a form, developed in collaboration with the Association President (or designee), for unit members to report such incidents. - D. The District shall provide training to staff as to procedures for reporting such incidents. - E. The Committee will provide appropriate protective clothing to all unit members whose responsibilities involve the use of substances or procedures which might damage personal clothing as determined by the Superintendent and the teachers involved. - F. No unit member will suffer any loss of school-related financial compensation, including salary increments, or sick leave accumulation during any period of absence from work due to any injury suffered while in the performance of Danvers school-related duties, provided that said injury is the result of negligence on the part of the school system, assault, or other factor(s) beyond the unit member's control.
 Said period will not exceed two (2) calendar years from the date of said injury.
 Additional time may be granted at the discretion of the Committee.
 It is understood that, while there shall be no loss of sick leave accumulation during said period, there shall be no additional accumulation of sick leave during said period of absence.